 Watch on Netflix

 Ever since catching a glimpse of Kim Kardashian in the latest teaser for American Horror Story, our excitement is ignited again for this horror anthology.
-Starring a girl boss cast of Emma Roberts and Cara Delevingne, this season centres around themes of fertility and femininity.
-Actress Anna Victoria Alcott so desperately wants a family, despite multiple failed rounds of IVF.
-She juggles both her new film and pursuit of motherhood, while something strange is afoot, and we can’t wait to find out what’s up.
+Joining in with a girl boss cast featuring Emma Roberts and Cara Delevingne, this season centres around themes of fertility and femininity.
+A ton of things happened in the first part of this season, and we’re expecting closure with the upcoming episodes.
+Things are about to get really dark though, so prep your hearts.

 Watch on Disney+